 Yes!
 The WSJ will provide us with a list of students who already subscribe.
-We will contact the students to explain the new partnership price and work with WSJ to refund the student.
-If you are not contacted by the middle of December via IUP e-mail, please contact email@example.com.
+We will contact the students to explain the partnership price and work with WSJ to refund the student.
+If you are not contacted via IUP e-mail, please contact email@example.com.

 Is this fee mandatory?

 Yes.
-After reviewing the benefits of the WSJ Academic Partnership Program for the business majors of IUP, the IUP Council of Trustees approved this as a mandatory fee effective with the Spring 2008 semester.
-There are sixty-five schools of business across the country that participate in the Academic Partnership Program.
+After reviewing the benefits of the WSJ Academic Partnership Program for the business majors of IUP, the IUP Council of Trustees approved this as a mandatory fee effective with the spring 2008 semester.
+There are 65 schools of business across the country that participate in the Academic Partnership Program.

 Where will I be able to get my hard copy of the Wall Street Journal?

 There will be several kiosks set up on the first and second floor atriums of the IUP Eberly College.
-The Wall Street Journal will be delivered Monday through Saturday during the Spring 2008 semester.
+The Wall Street Journal will be delivered Monday through Saturday during each academic semester.

-I will be graduating in May, 2007.
-Does my access to the WSJ end immediately?
+When I graduate, does my access to the WSJ end immediately?

-No. While hard-copy access will discontinue at the end of the semester, the WSJ has agreed to permit our students who pay in Spring 2008 to continue with on-line access through August 31, 2008.
-Students can continue to access all information, including the on-line career placement/job opportunity resources, through the summer.
+No. While hard-copy access will discontinue at the end of the semester, the WSJ has agreed to permit our students who pay in the spring semester to continue with online access through August 31 of that year.
+Students can continue to access all information, including the online career placement/job opportunity resources, through the summer.

-I am off campus during the Spring 2008 semester.
+I am off campus this semester.
 Do I still have to pay the WSJ fee?

-No. Students at Monroeville, Butler, Northpointe, Punxsutawney, and CCAC will be exempted from the WSJ fee automatically.
-Other enrolled students who are not on campus for the Spring 2008 semester may be considered for an exemption by contacting Assistant Dean Strittmatter at firstname.lastname@example.org.
+No. Students at Pittsburgh East, Butler, Northpointe, Punxsutawney, and CCAC will be exempted from the WSJ fee automatically.
+Other enrolled students who are not on campus for the semester may be considered for an exemption by contacting Assistant Dean Strittmatter at firstname.lastname@example.org.

-The WSJ will be sending you an e-mail in January 2008 before the start of the Spring 2008 semester and will provide you with instructions regarding how to register online.
+The WSJ will send you an e-mail in January before the start of the spring semester and will provide you with instructions regarding how to register online.
 Log in to access the online version of the WSJ.

-Representatives from WSJ will be on campus several times during the Spring 2008 semester in Eberly to make presentations to students regarding how to take advantage of both the hard-copy and on-line journal information.
+Representatives from WSJ will be on campus several times during the academic year to make presentations to students in Eberly regarding how to take advantage of both the hard-copy and online journal information.
 Students are encouraged to attend.